EckoTan0804/academic-kickstart/content/ai/computer-vision/cv-transformer/attention-recap.md

-- CNN

-  - Self-attention can only only attends in a **fixed** local receptive field
+- CNN: Self-attention can only only attends in a **fixed** local receptive field

   $\Rightarrow$ CNN is **simplified** self-attention

-- Self-attention
+- Self-attention: CNN with learnable receptive field

   - Can consider information of the whole image $\Rightarrow$ More flexible than CNN
   - The receptive field is **learnable**.